duranserkan/DRN-Project/README.md

 * Prioritize tasks - Use your insights or MoSCoW prioritization etc...
 * Warm up whenever possible - start with one easy task then focus on hard one.
 * Know your options 4D+E - Do it, drop it, delegate it, defer it or escalate.
 > 4D comes from David Allen's 4d model. +E is my personal addition to it.
 Escalation is your friend.
-Inform other and ask their opinions whenever you are not sure what to do.
+Inform others and ask their opinions whenever you are not sure what to do.
 * Small things add up then become big thing.
 Do it while they are small and avoid stress.
 * Don't micro manage delegate whenever possible.
 * Don't over optimize.
 Good enough is better than excellent.